 P U B L I C A T I O N S

-Brahms, L. & Crowley, K. (in press).
+Brahms, L. & Crowley, K. (2016).
 Making in the Museum: Launching a learning trajectory in an informal setting.
 In K. Pepler, E. Halverson, & Y. Kafai (Eds).
 Makeology in K-12, Higher, and Informal Education: The Maker Movement and the Future of Learning.
 Routledge.

 Knutson, K. & Crowley, K. (2016).
 Learning in art museums: Creating and responding to art.
 In K. Nakakoji, H. Shindo, Y. Yamamoto, & T. Okada (Eds.), Museums that inspire: In search of new possibilities for public cultural spaces.
 Kyoto: Airi Shuppan. [in Japanese